Replacing Baby

 advantage, actually.
 Dear Hubby (DH) used the broken

-NOTE... sometimes the doll's lenses are glued
+GLUE... sometimes the doll's EYE LENSES are glued

 in place and there's no way you can get them out.
 This is